lishiyo/twincore-prototype/memory-bank/v0/api.md

 ### 3.1 Retrieve Context

 *   **Endpoint:** `GET /v1/retrieve/context`
-*   **Description:** Retrieves relevant text chunks based on a semantic query within a specified user and scope (project/session). **By default, this excludes content generated during direct user-twin interactions (i.e., `is_twin_interaction: true`).** Can optionally enrich results with related graph context.
+*   **Description:** Retrieves relevant text chunks based on a semantic query within a specified user and scope (project/session).
+By default, this excludes content generated during direct user-twin interactions.
+Use the `include_messages_to_twin` parameter to include them.
+Can optionally enrich results with related graph context.
 *   **Query Parameters:**
     *   `query_text`: `string` - REQUIRED: The natural language query for semantic search.
     *   `session_id`: `string (uuid), optional` - Scope: Filter by session.
     *   `project_id`: `string (uuid), optional` - Scope: Filter by project.
     *   `limit`: `integer, optional (default: 10)` - Maximum number of chunks to return.
+    *   `include_messages_to_twin`: `boolean, optional (default: False)` - If true, results will include chunks where `is_twin_interaction` is true (i.e., user queries to the twin).
     *   `include_graph`: `boolean, optional (default: False)` - If true, results will be enriched with related graph context (e.g., project details, participants).
 This may increase response time.
 *   **Responses:**
     *   `200 OK`: Successfully retrieved context chunks.